SamuelAlmanza/note_taking_app/README.md

 # Note Taking CRUD App
-This app allows you to create, read, update, and delete using SQL queries.
-The program was written using Python and SQL with Tkinter for the UI.
+This note taking program was written using Python, Tkinter for the UI, and SQL queries to communicate with the MySQL database.
+I created this app to practice writing CRUD applications using a SQL database.

 # DEMO